Guide: how to use ENSOscope

 Pre-position supplies, brief teams and trigger anticipatory-action plans in the months of warning.

-The four steps, made real: a hospital in Kenya
+The four steps, made real: an example, a health team in Kenya (see video)

-Imagine you run a health facility in Kenya and you hear a strong El Niño is forecast.
+Imagine you are a health team in Kenya and you hear a strong El Niño is forecast.
 Here is exactly what to do, in about five minutes, and why each step matters.

 -